 General Information

 The Water Supply and Sanitation Universal Access Program - Phase 1 (WASUAP or Project) was approved in April 2025, followed by the entry into force of the Project in March 2026.
 It will be implemented in the Chui, Issyk-Kul, and Osh regions of the Kyrgyz Republic.
-The Project is financed by the International Development Association (World Bank), the Asian Infrastructure Investment Bank (AIIB), the Organization of Petroleum Exporting Countries (OPEC) Fund for International Development (OPEC Fund), and the Swiss Agency for Development and Cooperation (SDC), and complies with the legal agreements with the co-financiers, the Project Appraisal Document (PAD), and other procedures and regulations of the World Bank.
+The Project is financed by the International Development Association (World Bank), the Asian Infrastructure Investment Bank (AIIB), the Organization of Petroleum Exporting Countries (OPEC) Fund for International Development (OPEC Fund), and the Swiss Agency for Development and Cooperation (SDC) (hereinafter all together referred to as the Project Financiers), and complies with the legal agreements with the co-financiers, the Project Appraisal Document (PAD), and other procedures and regulations of the World Bank.
 The implementation of the Project is regulated by the Project Operations Manual (POM).

 The Implementing Agency for the Project is the Department for Development of Drinking Water Supply and Wastewater Disposal (DDWSWD) under the Ministry of Water Resources, Agriculture and Processing Industry of the Kyrgyz Republic.